 I have taught at all three tiers of education.
 I began my career as a basic school teacher at Leads International Basic School and later taught at Mafi Kumase Senior High Technical School.
 I also served as a Teaching Assistant with the Department of Population and Health and as a Senior Tutor with the Institute of Distance Education, both at UCC.
 Beyond teaching, I worked briefly as a Reproductive Health Assistant with the South Tongu District Health Directorate.

-I am a member of several international professional bodies, including the International Union for the Scientific Study of Population (IUSSP), Health Systems Global, the American Psychological Association (APA), Allied Health Professions Council and TDR Global.
+I am a member of several international professional bodies, including the International Union for the Scientific Study of Population (IUSSP), Health Systems Global, the American Psychological Association (APA), University Teachers Association of Ghana, Allied Health Professions Council, of Ghana and TDR Global.

 Research Output